opensecuritycontroller/community/development/code-guidelines/tasks-metatasks-guidelines.md

 #### MetaTasks
 MetaTasks should **NEVER** perform any state changing action.
 The purpose of metatasks is to combine tasks in an execution graph based on the current state of the system.
 To do that it may perform multiple read operations on the OSC database and/or integration points and output a single graph with the task(s) to be executed.
 This design principal/restriction allows for a simpler standardized unit test approach for all the metatasks.
 Meta task unit tests will NEVER check if a metatask has perform a change in the system, they just check the expected execution graph.

 > **Note:** A good example of this design principal is the existing task `ConformK8sDeploymentSpecMetaTask` .
-This taks does NOT perform any changing action on the database or integration points (like updates, deletes, creates).
+This task does NOT perform any changing action on the database or integration points (like updates, deletes, creates).
 It simply adds other tasks to the graph.
 Observe its the unit tests, `ConformK8sDeploymentSpecMetaTaskTest`, simply validate the expected graph and do not check whether something in the system has changed.
-> **Note:** While you may be able to create a metatask that adds many different task types in the graph try to keep the number of task dependencies for a given metataks limited.
-As with any class design metatask are better off small which means a good metataks should attempt to stick with no more than 4 different task types.
+> **Note:** While you may be able to create a metatask that adds many different task types in the graph try to keep the number of task dependencies for a given metatask limited.
+As with any class design metatask are better off small which means a good metatask should attempt to stick with no more than 4 different task types.
 Bigger metatasks are hard to unit test and maintain.
-If your metataks is growing beyond 4 different task types it is an indication it should be refactored into multiple metatasks.
+If your metatask is growing beyond 4 different task types it is an indication it should be refactored into multiple metatasks.